 Comparing ASC EMR and Office EMR

-It is common practice that many ASCs use paper charts and scan them into the Office EMR.
+It is common practice for many ASCs to scan paper charts into the Office EMR.
 This poor use of patient documentation does not allow an ASC to take advantage of the structured data that EMRs offer.

-• Functionality: ASC EMRs offer a workflow-based charting experience that fits perfectly for them, not provided in Office EMRs.
+- Functionality: ASC EMRs offer a workflow-based charting experience that is perfect for them and not provided in Office EMRs.
 The list of features may vary from EMR to EMR.

 Which One Is Right For You?